WilliamRagstad/WilliamRagstad.github.io/content/posts/agentic-missing-piece/index.md

 ## A Role Shift

 Developers are becoming reviewers and directors rather than manual constructors.
-Informal “vibe coding” is acceptable, but “vibe reviewing” is catastrophic.
+Informal "vibe coding" is acceptable, but "vibe reviewing" is catastrophic.

 But most orgs aren't prepared for that shift.